Woman dies after disappearing in Zion National Park flood – KION546

 Associated Press

-SALT LAKE CITY (AP) — An Arizona woman has died after she was swept away during flash flooding four days ago at Utah’s Zion National Park, officials said Tuesday.
+SALT LAKE CITY (AP) — A 29-year-old hiker was found in Zion National Park on Monday and pronounced dead, ending a four-day search and rescue mission that extended beyond the park’s southern border, Park rangers announced in a Tuesday news release.

-Jetal Agnihotri, 29, of Tucson, Arizona, was discovered Monday about 6 miles (9.6 kilometers) south of the area where she was swept away by floodwaters, ending a four-day search, Zion National Park spokesman Jonathan Shafer said in a news release.
-Shafer didn’t immediately return texts and email messages to explain why park officials waited a day to announce the discovery.
+Jetal Agnihotri of Tuscon, Arizona, was discovered miles from the area where she was swept away by floodwaters, park rangers announced in a Tuesday news release.

-Her death is the latest reminder of the dangers of hiking in the narrow red rock canyons in the southern Utah park during monsoon season.

-In previous years, similar floods have caused walls of water as tall as buildings, engulfing vehicles, rolling boulders and tearing out trees.
-In September 2015, seven people drowned in a similar storm in the park and another 12 people died in a nearby town.

 Agnihotri was hiking with friends through a well-known slot canyon called The Narrows when the group was swept downstream by flash floodwaters overtaking the Virgin River.
 While the rest of the group made it to safety, Agnihotri did not, prompting rangers to embark on a search mission that used swift water trained rescuers, search dogs, and more than 170 emergency responders, the National Park Service said.